CICD-Demo/restapis/demo/README.md

 Before building and running TicketMonster, you must generate the administration site with Forge.

 1. Ensure that you have [JBoss Forge](http://jboss.org/forge) installed.
 The current version of TicketMonster supports version 2.6.0.Final or higher of JBoss Forge.
-JBoss Developer Studio 8 is recommended, since it features JBoss Forge with all the necessary plugins for the TicketMonster app.
+JBoss Developer Studio 8 is recommended, since it contains JBoss Forge 2 with all the necessary plugins for the TicketMonster app.

 2. Start the JBoss Forge console in JBoss Developer Studio.
 This can be done from the Forge Console view.
 If the view is not already visible, it can be opened through the 'Window' menu: _Window_ -> _Show View_ -> _Other..._.
 Select the 'Forge Console' item in the dialog to open the Forge Console.
 Click the _Start_ button in the Forge Console tab, to start Forge.